lhmet-forks/bigleaf/README.md

-# README #
+# bigleaf #

+bigleaf is an R package for the calculation of of physical (e.g. aerodynamic conductance, surface temperature) and physiological
-This repository serves as comprehensive collection of functions that can be used to calculate additional variables from EC flux data and accompanying meteorological measurements.
-All calculations are based on a 'big-leaf' representation of the the vegetation, i.e. vertical meteorological variations within the canopy are ignored and all fluxes are assumed to originate from a single plane at a certain height in the canopy.
+(e.g. canopy conductance, water-use efficiency) ecosystem properties from eddy covariance data and accompanying meteorological measurements.
+All calculations are based on a 'big-leaf' representation of the vegetation, in which vertical meteorological variations within the canopy are ignored and all fluxes are assumed to originate from a single horizontal plane within the canopy.

-It's supposed to develop into an R-package to be put on CRAN.

-a list of functions that can be found in the package:
+Installation: the package is on CRAN and can be installed using: install.packages("bigleaf")

+Example:
+Calculate surface conductance for a spruce forest surface.conductance(DE_Tha_June_2014,Tair="Tair",pressure="pressure",Rn="Rn",VPD="VPD",LE="LE",Ga="Ga") surface.conductance(DE_Tha_June_2014,Tair="Tair",pressure="pressure",Rn="Rn",VPD="VPD",LE="LE",Ga=0.1)

+Here, DE_Tha_June_2014 denotes the input data.frame/matrix.
+Note that input variables can be provided as column names of the input data.frame/matrix (as argument Ga in line 1 above), or alternatively, as vectors with the same length as the input data.frame/matrix or of length 1 (as argument Ga in line 2 above).

+The package provides the following functionalities:

 # data filtering
 - data quality filter